About me

 Get In Touch

 I'm always happy to chat.
-If you are interested in more about my research, or just want to say hi, feel free to reach out.
-The best way to contact me is through email.
+Whether you’re curious about my skills, my research, or just want to connect, feel free to reach out.
+The best way to get in touch is via email — I look forward to hearing from you!